Rohan Rivett: World War II

 Unable to enlist, he joined The Argus as a cadet journalist.
 He visited Moscow in 1939 and, on his return, received his first byline.
 On 2 January 1940, he married Gwyneth Maude Terry, a student, at St John's Church of England, Camberwell.
 On 7 June, he successfully enlisted in the AIF.

 In August 1940, Rivett was recruited by the Department of Information to read news bulletins for broadcast over Radio Australia.
 In December 1941, he volunteered to work for the Malayan Broadcasting Commission (or Corporation), which had been set up in Singapore to counter Japanese propaganda, and was discharged from the AIF.
 He also continued to write for The Argus.

 Burma Railway

-On 9 February 1942, he broadcast the news that Japan had invaded the island, and he then escaped Singapore.
+On 9 February 1942, he broadcast the news that Japan had invaded the island, and he then escaped from Singapore.
 The refugee ship was bombed, but he was one of those who survived.
 However, on about 4 March 1942, after several weeks of evasion, he was captured by the Japanese on Java and sent to work on the Burma Railway.

 He returned to Australia in 1945 and a series of articles on his experiences were published in the Argus and elsewhere.
 In October and November 1945 he "vividly" described his experiences in Behind Bamboo – the book was first published in Sydney in 1946, and was subsequently reprinted eight times, selling more than 100,000 copies.